How To Stop Dog Barking Permanently! ULTIMATE Guide

-Leo is very energetic and loves everyone he meets, he just wants to be where the action is.
-That includes when someone comes to the door or if he hears noise outside.
+Leo is very energetic and loves everyone he meets.
+He just wants to be where the action is.
+That includes when someone comes to the door or if he hears a noise outside.
 He just wants to know who it is, and he wants to know immediately and will not stop barking until he finds out.

-It’s very difficult to get him under control because he becomes fixated on the littlest sound that seems to be out of the norm.
+It’s challenging to get him under control because he becomes fixated on the littlest sound that seems to be out of the norm.

 1. Utilize Treats

 You will need treats!
-Not just any treat extremely good treats… treats that your dog will crave!
+Not just any ol treat delicious dog treats.
+Treats that your dog will crave!
 Treats that will make your dog not care about any sound they heard.

 You should always have these treats stored around the house so that you can have quick access to them at any point throughout the day.

-Use different types of treats, so that your dog continuously stays more interested in the treat rather than barking.
-Using different types of treats will be more effective than using just one type.
+Use different types of treats, so that your dog continuously stays more interested in the dog treat rather than barking.
+Using different kinds of treats will be more effective than using just one type.

 2. Choose The Right Treats